alessandrocarrese/alessandrocarrese/_posts/2020-8-29-My first experience with Golang: Publishing on a Facebook page from an RSS news feed.md

 - Graph Explorer tool
 - Facebook Login Dialog

-I did it using the Graph Explorer Tool choosing the app previously created, the type of token: user and adding the permissions: pages_show_list pages_read_engagement pages_manage_posts public_profile
+I did it using the Graph Explorer Tool choosing the app previously created.

+Type of token:
+- user

+Permissions:
+- pages_show_list
+- pages_read_engagement
+- pages_manage_posts
+- public_profile

 **Third step: Generate a long lived user access (optional)** To generate a long lived token we need to make a GET request with the app_id, app_secret and the short lived acccess token previously generated: